RaphiMC/ImmediatelyFast/README.md

 - Map rendering
 - HUD rendering
+- Text rendering

 ## Performance
-Here are some performance comparisons of areas the mod optimizes particularly well (Using IF 1.1.1 on Minecraft 1.19.3):
+Here are some performance comparisons of areas the mod optimizes particularly well:

+If other mods are listed in the table this means that this mod also optimizes that part of the game.

 Test Hardware: Ryzen 5 1600, 32GB DDR4, GTX 1060